 Formal Education and Certifications

-Current professional licensure in the State of West Virginia as a Registered Nurse
+Current professional licensure in the State of West Virginia, or multistate license as a Registered Nurse

 CPR (if CPR is not current on hire or will expire during department orientation, staff must attend the next available CPR class after hire)